 School of Biomedical Sciences, Ulster University, Coleraine, Northern Ireland.
 BT52 1SA.

-Target: Currently we are mostly focused on gram positive bacteria but we have an interest, and direct expertise, in bacterial communication systems across both gram positive and gram negative species.
-At present our group works with Enterococcus spp. , Pseudomonas aeruginosa, Clostridium difficile, Salmonella spp. and Campylobacter spp.
+Specific targets: Currently we are mostly focused on Gram-positive bacteria, but we have an interest, and direct expertise, in bacterial communication systems across both Gram-positive and Gram-negative species.
+At present, our group works with Enterococcus spp., Pseudomonas aeruginosa, Clostridium difficile, Salmonella spp. and Campylobacter spp.

-Where are you looking: We have two approaches to searching for new antibiotics.
+Where are you looking for antibiotics: We have two approaches to searching for new antibiotics.

 (A) We are looking for antimicrobial activity in freshwater and marine filter feeding organisms.
 We are testing extracts for activity against a range of antibiotic resistant bacteria.